finance calculator

 How to use this calculator

-2. Enter ARM intro rate/period and the adjusted rate you want to test.
+2. Enter the ARM intro rate and intro period in years, along with the adjusted rate you want to test and the full ARM term (often 30 years).

-4. Set how many years you expect to keep the mortgage (sell or refinance).
+4. Set how many years you expect to keep the mortgage before you sell the home, refinance, or pay it off early—this is your holding period.

 Inputs explained